Books for self advocacy

 · General systemic features.
 Physical fatigue, cognitive fatigue/brain fog, and widespread muscular pain are touched on in chapters 10, 11, 12, and 15.
 However, these important features are not addressed in a comprehensive fashion.

-General Systemic Features are addressed in Dr. Wallace’s book above (Chapter 23) and in the next book, edited by Wan-Fai Ng (Chapter 5).
+General Systemic Features are addressed in Dr. Wallace’s book above (Chapter 23) and in the next book (item 3, below), edited by Wan-Fai Ng (see chapter 5).

 Patients may not understand all of the medical terms in Dr. Vivino's book, but it can be quite useful for self-advocacy.
 One strategy is to copy the pertinent chapter(s) or sections, along with the cover page, and give these to your clinician.
 This can be particularly helpful for clinicians who are unfamiliar with certain Sjogren’s features.